Superalgos/Superalgos/README.md

 ### Notes

+1. We have only tested the UI with Google Chrome.
+It might work with other browsers as well, or it might not.

-1. Before installing the client in a different hardware that from where you are going to load the UI, we reccomend you to first do a standard installation at your PC / laptop, and leave your Raspberry Pi or Server for after you have done all available tutorials.
+2. Before installing the client in a different hardware that from where you are going to load the UI, we reccomend you to first do a standard installation at your PC / laptop, and leave your Raspberry Pi or Server for after you have done all available tutorials.
 This single tip will save you a lot of time.

 ## Uninstall

-Superalgos does not write anything outside the Superalgos folder.
-To completelly uninstall the software, just delete the Superalgos folder.
+Superalgos does not write anything outside the Superalgos's folder.
+To completelly uninstall the software, just delete the Superalgos's folder.

 ## Welcome Tutorial